Welcome to Our Care Model

 You’re part of a large and diverse group of students, and you need to be part of a community that allows you to thrive.
 University can be both stimulating and demanding at every stage, from your very first day all the way through to graduation.

-This site provides students with all of our mental health resources in one place, so that finding the support you need is easy and accessible 24 hours a day, wherever you are.
-While we’re continually improving the way we communicate our resources, our hope is that this site begins to deliver on your feedback.
+This site provides information to students about with all of our mental health resource offerings in one place, so that finding the support you need is easy and accessible 24 hours a day, wherever you are.

 Take advantage of the many mental health resources presented here and offered across all three U of T campuses – and remember that if you need support, every door at U of T is the right door to walk through.